NLTM-OCR/BhaashaOCR/README.md

 ## Inference (New)

 For Inference please call the `infer.py` file.
-The OCR outputs are generated in JSON file and saved in the directory specified by `out_dir` argument.
+The Page level OCR/Layout outputs are generated in txt file format (ocr.txt & layout.txt) and saved in the directory specified by `out_dir` argument.

 ### Arguments
 * `--pretrained`: Path to pretrained folder containing layout/ocr model files (as unzipped from the Assets downloads)